derek-pohl/Noise-Filter-for-Reddit/README.md

 # Noise-Filter-for-Reddit
-A browser extention that blocks content that is of no intrinsic value to the user.
+A browser extension that blocks content that is of no intrinsic value to the user.
 Can block posts with unfunny jokes, politics, rage-bait, and other low-effort content that clutters your feed.
 Leaves only the content that's funny, educational, or just generally useful.